nais/doc/docs/cli/commands/validate.md

     image: some-image
     ```

-Provide variables to the template resource with the `--var` flag:
+Provide variables to the template resource with the `--vars` flag:

 ```bash
 ➜ nais validate --vars vars.yaml nais.yaml